relevance/diametric/README.md

 Type `datomic-rest -p port -a db_alias -u uri`, for example

 ```
-datomc-rest -p 9000 -a free -u datomic:mem://
+datomic-rest -p 9000 -a free -u datomic:mem://
 ```

-When you run the command at the very first time, it takes long to start running.
+When you run the command at the very first time, it takes a while to start running.
 This is because Diametric downloads datomic if it doesn't exist in Diametric's directory tree.
 If it is the second time or later, the REST server starts quickly.